 Cell phones must be turned off prior to entering the classroom.
 Laptops may be used for note-taking during regular class sessions, if this seems useful to you, but you may not log on to the internet or to an email server unless specifically told to do so.
 The use of laptops and other electronic devices during an exam is strictly prohibited.
 This includes tablets, smart phones, and iPods.
 Any use of such devices during a quiz or exam will be considered a breach of academic integrity.
+Note that looking at or using your cell phone during a test or quiz is considered a violation of Academic Integrity regardless of your purpose or intent in doing so.

-Reading & Participation

-The key to learning a topic in mathematics is participation.
+Reading & Participation The key to learning a topic in mathematics is participation.
 We will strive to have an active, rather than passive, classroom environment.
 The last page of the syllabus is a day by day outline of the sections that will be discussed in class.
 You are fully expected to have read the upcoming section before the class meeting!